psibi/ground/chapter8/README.md

   program is acutally contained within the program file itself, but in external libraries.
 * The command `-lc` , instructs the linker to use the `c` library (`libc.so`)
+* [printf-example.s](./code/printf-example.s) : Sample program using libc function

+# Building a Dynamic Libray

+You need to pass the appropriate options to the linker to build a dynamic library:

+* `ld -shared obj1.o obj2.o -o librecord.so`
+* The above command lins two object files togother into a dynamic library named `librecord.so`

+Way to use your own dynamic library named `librecord.so`:

+* `as program.s -o program.o`
+* `ld -L . -dynamic-linker /lib/ld-linux.so.2 -o exe-name -lrecord program.o`
+* `-L .` told the linker to look for libraries in the current directory.
+* `-lrecord` tells the linkekr to search for functions in the file named `librecord.so`

+For proper execution of the above program `exe-name`, you need to set `LD_LIBRARY_PATH` environment variable properly to the location of `librecord.so`